stgreenb/post-vis-wbx/README.md

 * aggregation: I am going to choose daily, but possible values include none, hourly, & daily
 * from: I am going to enter Aug 1 as the starting date & time.
 In ISO 8601 that will be 2021-08-01T00:00:00.000Z
 * to: I will enter Aug 30 as the ending date & time.
 In ISO 8601 that will be 2021-08-30T00:00:00.000Z
-* SortBy: Tables & graphs look super wierd if you go in reverse date order so I highly recomend setting this to 'oldestFirst'
+* SortBy: Tables & graphs look super weird if you go in reverse date order so I highly recomend setting this to 'oldestFirst'

 ![Basic request](./basic-request.jpg)